johndelavega/fyne_gRPC/README.md

 ~~~

-To test the Adroid fyne client app with a cloud server
+To test the Android fyne client app with a cloud server

 ~~~
 update localhost with IPv4 from grpcClient.go before building